Pepper Spray Laws & State Restrictions

-These are ones we are aware of.
+These are the pepper spray laws we are aware of.
 However, we do not guarantee that they are up to date.
-Ultimately, it’s your responsibility to ascertain the legality in your area.
+Ultimately, it’s your responsibility to ascertain the legality of pepper spray in your area.

 States Where Pepper Sprays are Restricted

 (We cannot ship to these states.
-If an order is placed your order will be cancelled)
+If an order is placed your order will be canceled)

-New York: New York residents may only purchase defense sprays from licensed Firearms Dealers or licensed Pharmacists in that state.
+• New York Pepper Spray Laws: New York residents may only purchase defense sprays from licensed Firearms Dealers or licensed Pharmacists in that state.

 *You may however, buy animal repellents such as Mace Muzzle Dog Repeller, Mace Bear Spray, and Guard Alaska Bear Spray, which work just as well as standard pepper spray.